theNewDynamic/thenewdynamic.org/note.md

 # Hugo Asset Pipline

 This set up utilizes, ParcelJS for JS and fonts processing, Hugo Pipes + PostCSS for CSS processing, and Maid as a task runner.

+This asset pipeline is a shift from using Webpack to process JS/Fonts/CSS.
+ParcelJS is a bundler like Webpack, yet as a tradeoff for slightly less flexibility, has a smaller configuration and file footprint and builds faster.
+The shift to using Hugo to build CSS allows Hugo sites to be developed outside of an external build process.
+There are drawbacks to this approach, as outlined below.

 ## JS